Workiva/over_react/doc/wrapping_js_components.md

 The JavaScript community is full of great open source libraries that export React components.
 These JavaScript components can be consumed in Dart by using JS interop to wrap the component and expose a Dart API for it.
 This process ultimately looks like writing a new Dart OverReact component, with the exception that the Dart component is linked to a JS implementation instead of a Dart one.

+You must wrap the JS component in such a way that it follows OverReact's pattern of using `UiFactory` to create a props instance capable of building a `ReactElement`.
+This is possible with `uiJsComponent`, which takes in a `ReactJsComponentFactoryProxy` that points to a raw JS component included on the `window`.

 This guide as a whole walks through how to do that linking process and helps make developers aware of the pitfalls that can cause trouble.
 This section in particular includes a high level technical description of that whole process.
 Future sections dive deeper into each step to explain why steps happen as they do or explain things to watch out for.

 ```dart